-Video is one of the fastest growing ways to communicate on social media.
-There are many low cost solutions to help you create professional looking video.
+Video is one of the fastest-growing ways to communicate on social media.
+There are many low-cost solutions to help you create professional-looking videos.

-The newer smart phones have great cameras built-in.
-These are perfect for creating live streams in Facebook, Stories in Instagram and more.
+The newer smartphones have great cameras built-in.
+These are perfect for creating live streams on Facebook, Stories on Instagram, and more.
 The key to success with both live capturing the moment is to plan!
-Think about what you want to capture, who should be in the video itself and what is your message.
+Think about what you want to capture, who should be in the video itself, and what is your message.
 For example, are you streaming a storytime?
 Do you want to capture the reader or the kids?
 Do you want to capture just a snippet or the whole event?
 Are you promoting an upcoming program or showing off a great program people missed?
 There are no right and wrong answers – just know what you want to do.
 If not, the video will appear clunky and disorganized.
-Be creative – for crafts and how-to’s, utilize the time lapse feature.
+Be creative – for crafts and how-to’s, utilize the time-lapse feature.
 For unboxing and other reveals, you might want to try slow-motion.

 If you have a mac, the iMovie software comes with your computer. iMovie is also available for iPhones and iPads.
-The software allows you to add photos to templates, customize your wording and add music.
-The effect is a very professional edited video.
-The iMovie software is great for creating trailers, slideshows and much more.
+The software allows you to add photos to templates, customize your wording, and add music.
+The effect is a very professionally edited video.
+The iMovie software is great for creating trailers, slideshows, and much more.

 Lumen5 is an online video editor.
 It allows you to take existing text from a blog post and turn it into a video within minutes.
 With a click and drag editor, easy to add photos and music – you are on your way to viral content in no time.